pozzo-research-group/OT2-ADT/README.md

 ### Important!

 - The OT2 layout protocols (`H_cell_protocol_4hcell.csv`, `H_cell_protocol_8hcell.csv`) do not contain the robot-specific calibration offsets.
 These must be added before implementing the workflow.
 - the custom labware definitions for the H-cells (e.g., `adt_hcell_1_2.json`) ARE NOT equivalent to the wellplate designs in `Labware Designs/`.
-The opentrons defintion consists of the **entire dual H-cell assembly**.
+The opentrons labware defintion consists of the **entire dual H-cell assembly**.
 The labware definition simplifies the 4-component assembly into one very tall wellplate with round, flat-bottom wells.
 Therefore, all well spacing and depth measurements must be taken from this full assembly.

 ![Figure depiction of a "dual H-cell assembly", which will be defined as a well plate in the Opentrons custom labware library.](/assets/dual_hcell_assembly.png)